Anubhav06022001/Spam_classifier/README.md

 This project is a machine learning application that classifies SMS messages as either spam or not spam.
 It provides an interactive web-based interface for users to input a message and check its classification.
 The app is deployed on Render for easy access.

+---

+## **Project Structure**

 The repository contains the following files:

-- **app.py**: The main Python script that runs the Flask web application.
+- **`app.py`**: The main Python script that runs the Flask web application.
 This script handles user input, processes it, and returns predictions.

-- **spam_classifier.csv**: The dataset used for training the spam classification model.
+- **`spam_classifier.csv`**: The dataset used for training the spam classification model.
 It contains labeled SMS messages (spam or not spam).

-- **spam_classifier.ipynb**: A Jupyter Notebook that contains the Exploratory Data Analysis (EDA) and preprocessing steps for the dataset.
+- **`spam_classifier.ipynb`**: A Jupyter Notebook that contains the Exploratory Data Analysis (EDA) and preprocessing steps for the dataset.
 This notebook includes:
   - Data cleaning
   - Visualization of insights
   - Feature extraction
+  - Text Preprocessing
   - Model training and evaluation

 ---

 ## **Table of Contents**

 - [Features](#features)
 - [Setup Instructions](#setup-instructions)
   - [1.
 Setting Up the Virtual Environment](#1-setting-up-the-virtual-environment)